 The battery life on both shouldn’t differ too much as the Li-Ion batteries are designed with speed in charging and duration of clean.

-So what’s the difference in Cleaning Performance?
+What’s the difference in Cleaning Performance?

-The Roomba 650 and 690 will remove larger particles from the floor due to the Dual Multi-Surface Brushes being able to ‘sweep’, in the traditional sense, the dirt and debris into the vacuum bin.
-That is all well and good, but with less capacity on the bin side you are left with your Roomba returning to base far more regularly for empting, and there is far more interaction from the user to keep the brushes clean.
+The Roomba 675 and 690 will remove larger particles from the floor due to the Dual Multi-Surface Brushes being able to ‘sweep’, in the traditional sense, the dirt and debris into the vacuum bin.
+That is all well and good, but with less capacity on the bin side you are left with your Roomba returning to base far more regularly for emptying, and there is far more interaction from the user to keep the brushes clean.

 The Roomba 805 and 890 use AeroForce Tangle-Free rollers and these are highly efficient.
 Married together with up to 5x more suction ability then the issue of hair and larger debris is not so much an issue anymore.
 It’s bin capacity is also larger, by a whopping 60%, meaning your Roomba 800 series will run for longer, cleaning your home.